Why study an interdisciplinary programme at Graduate School?

-During the third term you are free to choose to do an internship, exchange study, or take an elective course at Lund or elsewhere.
-You will be given ample opportunities for developing your intellectual capacities, expanding your skills and competencies, building up your network, and preparing for your life after your Masters, whether your goal is to stay in academia or find work outside.
+During the third term you are free to choose to do an internship, exchange studies, or take an elective course at Lund or elsewhere.
+You will be given ample opportunities for developing your intellectual capacities, expanding your skills and competencies, building up your network, and preparing for your life after your Masters, whether your goal is to stay in academia or to find work outside.
 At the same time, it is up to you to take advantage of these opportunities and integrate them into your own learning goals.
-While we will support you with the resources, in the end it is you who are responsible for your own education.
+While we will support you with the resources, in the end it is you who is responsible for your own education.

 What do Graduate School alumni go on to do?